Purchases made through my links help support this website, at no additional cost to you. Details.

 I turn on glue guns, review my teaching notes, gear up for a fun, high-energy day, and–above all–get in focus so that I am at my best.

 I’ve broken this 30-minute rule just three times.
-These are my personal ‘horror stories’.
+These are my personal ‘horror stories’ from a couple of events.

 Each time, I tried to pretend that everything was fine.
 That was a huge mistake.